huang-sh/scmcp/README.md

-# Scanpy MCP server
+# SCMCP

-An MCP server for scRNA-Seq analysis software Scanpy with natural language!
+An MCP server for scRNA-Seq analysis  with natural language!

 ## 🪩 What can it do?